-(1) or (1)
+(f) or (J)

-- If you use the to move the cursor through the list of commands, the commands are actually performed when the cursor points to them.
-This feature allows the sequence to be tested one command at a time. - If you wish to scroll through the sequence without executing each line as you do so, you can press the (I) key and scroll through the command list backwards. - 4.
+- If you use the key to move the cursor through the list of commands, the commands are actually performed when the cursor points to them.
+This feature allows the sequence to be tested one command at a time. - If you wish to scroll through the sequence without executing each line as you do so, you can press the () key and scroll through the command list backwards. - 4.
 To delete the selected command, press: